rust-lang/rfcs/text/0000-alloca.md

 [drawbacks]: #drawbacks

 - Even more stack usage means the dreaded stack limit will probably be reached even sooner.
-Overflowing the stack space leads to segfaults at best and undefined behavior at worst.
-On unices, the stack can usually be extended at runtime, whereas on Windows stack size is set at link time (default to 1MB).
+Overflowing the stack space leads to segfaults at best and undefined behavior at worst (at least until the aforementioned stack probes are in place).
+On unices, the stack can usually be extended at runtime, whereas on Windows main thread stack size is set at link time (default to 1MB).
+The `thread::Builder` API has a method to set the stack size for spawned threads, however.

 - With this functionality, we lose the ability to statically reason about stack space.
 Worse, since it can be used to reserve space arbitrarily, it can blow past the guard page that operating systems usually employ to secure programs against stack overflow.
 Hilarity ensues.
-However, it can be argued that static stack reservations (e.g.
+However, it can be argued that static stack reservations (e.g. `let _ = [0u64;
-`let _ = [0u64; 9999999999];` already suffices to do this.
-Perhaps someone should write a lint against this.
+9999999999];`) already suffices to do this.
+Perhaps someone should write a [clippy](https://github.com/Manishearth/rust-clippy) lint against this.
 It certainly won't be allowed in MISRA Rust, if such a thing ever happens to come into existence.

-- Adding this will increase implementation complexity and require support from possible alternative implementations / backends (e.g. Cretonne, WebASM).
+- Adding this will increase implementation complexity and require support from possible alternative implementations / backends (e.g. MIRI, Cretonne, WebASM).
+However, as all of them have C frontend support, they'll want to implement such a feature anyway.

 # Alternatives
 [alternatives]: #alternatives